 Skip to content

-JavaScript Collection
+Asset Collection

-PyJinHx automatically handles JavaScript file collection.
+PyJinHx automatically handles JavaScript and CSS file collection for components.

 components/ui/